sfloyd5/introduction-to-computer-science/project_1.md

 <!--- REVISED -->
 # Project 1: Animated Storytelling

-Students will use SNAP basics to implement an animated version of a movie, play, nursery rhyme, or other scene.
+Students will use SNAP basics to implement an animated fffversion of a movie, play, nursery rhyme, or other scene.

 ## Overview